 For theft to have taken place, the prosecution must prove these things:

-- The item in question was taken from the owner, whether that be an individual or store.
+- The item in question was taken from the owner, whether that be an individual or a store.

 - The item was in your possession.